sharplispers/scheduler/README.md

 This is extensible software.
 Scheduler is arranged around a simple protocol based on CRUD(L) principle.
 Reference implementation `in-memory-scheduler` is provided for conveniance and testing.

-More advanced backends may be written by subclassing `scheduler` class and implementing methods `create-scheduler-task`, `read-scheduler-task`, `update-scheduler-task`, `delete-scheduler-task` and `list-scheduler-tasks`.
+More advanced backends may be written by subclassing `scheduler` class for task storage.
+Optionally `scheduler-task` may be subclassed to extend tasks.

+Each scheduler must have implemented the following methods:
+`create-scheduler-task`, `read-scheduler-task`,
+`update-scheduler-task`, `delete-scheduler-task` and
+`list-scheduler-tasks`.
 Methods implementation should be fairly straightforward.

+Each task must obey the protocol based on the following methods:
+`last-occurance`, `next-occurance`, `time-specs` and `command`.
+Methods `create-scheduler-task` and `update-scheduler-task` must be aware of the `scheduler-task` implementation to be able to manipulate its internal structure.

+`last-occurance` and `next-occurance` should be set on `update-scheduler-task` invocation according to key parameters `last-run` and `start-at` (when present).
+Format of these dates is an instance of `local-time:timestamp` and that's what these methods should return.

+`time-spec` is a property list, which stores occurance time specification.
+It may be a symbol indicating some supported event, like `:reboot` and `:shootdown` or a property list.

+Property list must have keys `:minute` `:hour` `:day-of-month` `:month` `day-of-week`, which values are lists with integer values when task should be repeated, or a keyword `:every`.
+For example:

+    (list :minute (30)
+          :hour (1)
+          :day-of-month (7 14)
+          :month :every
+          :day-of-week :every)

+Command is a string, which will be read and evaluated each time the task is executed.

 ## Reference manual